svenfraeys/SublimeFoldPython/README.md

 * Ctrl+Alt+Shift+2 : Fold to depth 2 starting from selection
 * Ctrl+Alt+Shift+N : Create a new sibling starting from selection

+## What's new?
+25 march 2014
+* Folding Getters and Setters as one
+* Create new sibling will apply an autocomplete command

 ## Settings
 you can edit Key Binding and Settings in `Preferences > Package Settings > Fold Python`